kevinhayen/grandma3_fixture_to_presets/README.md

 # fixture_to_presets
 grandma3 lua plugin to store presets, based on fixture files

-Last tested on v1.8.1.0
+works on v1.8.1.0

-IMPORTANT ! ..
+IMPORTANT !
 This plugin can fail on fixtures types, having "User" defined as Source in the "fixture types" overview

 https://user-images.githubusercontent.com/95590073/199271857-11ac8645-fafa-498f-9ad6-1acc2f8ecdf5.mp4